fenhl/ootrstats/README.md

 * `password`: The password from step 3 of the worker setup described above.
 * `baseRomPath`: An absolute path to the vanilla OoT rom on the worker computer.
 See [the randomizer's documentation](https://github.com/OoTRandomizer/OoT-Randomizer#installation) for details.

-And the following optional entry:
+And the following optional entries:

+* `tls`: Whether to use a secure WebSocket connection.
+If enabled, the worker needs a TLS certificate.
+The default is `true`.
 * `wslBaseRomPath`: An absolute path to the vanilla OoT rom that will be used if the randomizer is run inside [WSL](https://learn.microsoft.com/windows/wsl/about), i.e. for the `bench` subcommand if this worker is running on Windows.
 Defaults to `baseRomPath` if not specified.

 # Usage